cekkr/sandbox-verilog/README.md

 If you use it in a paper, demo, or project, consider referencing it as:

-> “The Sand Project — a dynamic parametric sandbox grid in Verilog (© 2025, Gecko’s Ink / Riccardo Cecchini)”
+> “The Sand(box) Project — a dynamic parametric sandbox grid in Verilog (© 2025, Riccardo Cecchini)”

 ---